 Maybe I go a little too far with this one.
 I have the kids meals already planned out.
 I know on Monday they eat oatmeal for breakfast and a pbj for lunch.
 Tuesday they have waffles for breakfast and mac-n-cheese for lunch.
 This helps me feel less overwhelmed with meal time and I can always deviate from my meal plan.
 Plus it helps on the grocery bill.
 I buy the same things all the time.

-It is obvious that little buddy is a good eater but so is the squirrel.
+It is obvious that LB is a good eater but so is the squirrel.
 Both will try just about anything and there are very few things they don't like.
 However, sometimes it can be a struggle.
 With squirrel it's all about presentation.
 For instance, if she has a hotdog it's in a blanket (bun).
 Chia seeds and granola are sprinkles on yogurt and toast.
 I cut toasted waffles into strips to dip into syrup.
 Sometimes we have a picnic outside or inside.
 She loves it when things are hiding and she has to find them.
 She likes to find peas hiding in the shell pasta.
 For a snack she loves to break open edamame pods.
 And the child will literally eat anything on a stick.
 I mean anything.